 The Mormon church was founded in a Protestant environment.
 During the early 1800’s, Protestants associated the cross with the Catholic church and in some cases had a violent aversion to its display in their churches.
 As such was rarely used, in Protestant worship as it represented the idolatry of the Catholic church from which they wished to disassociate.

 While the use of the cross was found among Latter-day Saints, including in sermons, architecture, literature, and personal jewelry, it was still not widely used.
-While American Protestants began to soften their position on the cross, Mormons, moved in the other direction.
+As American Protestants began to soften their position on the cross in the 19th century, Mormons, moved in the other direction.

 As late as 1943, the cross as a symbol of Christ’s sacrifice was considered consistent with Mormon thought.
 When Spencer Kimball was called to the apostleship, he sought comfort while hiking and was reassured when he encountered a naturally formed cross.
 (See Banishing, pg 111-112)